 --> '''Colbert''': ...
 I'll be fine.

 * A somewhat subtle moment: after getting a briefing on a mission that involves driving into a known ambush for little practical reason, Colbert turns to Wright and says that it'll be a short mission and not worth experiencing, so why not wait back at Headquarters?
-While Poke ends up preventing Wright from leaving, it's a nice moment of Colbert, once again, trying to protect the people assigned to him.
+While Poke ends up preventing Wright from leaving (by arguing that Wright is the platoon's good luck charm), it's a nice moment of Colbert, once again, trying to protect the people assigned to him.